-Female genital cutting in India: Four women share their chilling stories of khatna
+Video: Three Indian women share their chilling stories of ‘khatna’ or female genital cutting

 While the objective of the pernicious practice is to curb sexual enjoyment, 56 per cent of the women surveyed said it was done for religious purposes (without knowing why).

-Headphones: Most guys love their music, whether their choice of genre is soft rock, hard metal or folk fusion.
-So, it makes sense that headphones are on the list of the most popular gifts loved by men.
-Make sure you know what you’re looking for when it comes to buying headphones.
-For style combined with comfort, Skull Candy headphones come in a fun palette of colours.
-For amazing sound quality and pumping bass, you can opt for Shure or Sennheiser; they may look basic but deliver on their audio capabilities.
-Audio-Technica headphones are also gaining a cult following among audiophiles for their excellent sound clarity.
-If your man listens to music while working out, get the Jabra Sports in-ear headphones which are made for the gym.
-Though it feels pragmatic, this gift will be treasured by all music lovers.
+Based on the most iconic character in The Big Bang Theory, the show follows the early life of the 9-year-old boy genius Sheldon Cooper.
+It isn’t easy for young Sheldon to grow up in a neighbourhood where church and football are king, but his fierce mother protects and nurtures him throughout.
+This show is not just for fans but for anyone who’s grown up a little different.
+For a warm and cosy end of the year, watch Young Sheldon.
+Exclaim ‘Bazinga!’ after every joke for added effect.

-So, take a pick from this list and the guy you gift will be indebted to you for life!
-For more great gifting ideas, see here.
+Whether you want to turn it up with high-intensity dramas or keep it simple with comedies, watch all the above titles and more on Amazon Prime Video– offering the best of 2017 in movies and TV shows.
+Get it now!

-This article was produced by the Scroll marketing team on behalf of LiveInStyle and not by the Scroll editorial team.
+This article was produced by the Scroll marketing team on behalf of Amazon Prime Video and not by the Scroll editorial team.